Saintignon

-The family of Saintignon is a surviving family of the French nobility, a Lotharingian noble family from Verdun, who rose to prominence and solidified their place in the royal courts under the Ancien Régime.
+The Saintignon family is a surviving family of the French nobility, a Lotharingian noble family from Verdun, who rose to prominence and solidified their place in the royal courts under the Ancien Régime.

 An extinct branch was titled Baron of the Holy Empire in 1746.
 He owned a regiment in his name in the Austrian army, the Saintignon-dragons, from 1759 to 1779.

 During the Industrial Revolution, the family of Saintignon invested in steel factories in Lorraine (under the name De Saintignon and Co.).